 Often it is difficult to hold fast to the vision of where you belong in your highest destiny.
 Often you probably feel as if you are walking in a maze of distress and confusion due to your own choices as well as the choices of others.
-It is so easy for any of us to get confounded in the thick forest of daily living, getting caught up in seeing only the trees right in front of us and thus losing our sense of direction and getting lost, not able to find the path that leads out of the dense darkness of the forest into a meadow of light where a refreshing stream flows.
+It is so easy for any of us to get confounded in the thick forest of daily living.
+We get caught up in seeing only the trees right in front of us, lose our sense of direction and get lost, unable to find the path that leads out of the dense darkness of the forest into a meadow of light where a refreshing stream flows.
 With the vision of our highest destiny and a spiritized perspective, we are lifted out of the seeming maze of the forest and raised above to see a broader perspective, thus able to find the pathways that we should take in the moment that leads eventually to light and life.

-Not everyone has the sense of destiny that I have experienced, but the writers of the articles in the Spring 2015 issue of the Alternative Voice have, and they tell their stories of unfoldment into their vocation, their "higher" calling.
+Not everyone has the sense of destiny that I have experienced.
 A vocation is different than a job or a career, though someone's job or career may actually be their vocation, if they are so blessed.
 A vocation is an ideal, an aspiration, a lifework, something that a person would do whether they got paid for it or not.
-As Gabriel of Urantia points out in his article, at times people may serve in "intermediate" callings or destinies that prepare them for the one that they have felt driven to discover.
+At times people may serve in "intermediate" callings or destinies that prepare them for the one that they have felt driven to discover.

 In spite of the negative aspects of colonization, some colonized peoples and nations did progress to a degree in their own evolution and development as a result of British influence; so, often an individual's or group's (even nation's) sense of destiny may be partially within the pattern of divine principles and partially outside of the higher manifestation of that destiny.
 After all, there is much imperfection in all attempts at manifesting higher destiny—personal and collective.